Joe Biden Now Crushing Donald Trump In Michigan, New Poll Shows, As Even Trump’s Own Internal Polls Look Bleak

 In a recent Zogby Interactive poll of Michigan, Biden also leads the Democratic field by a clear margin in Michigan, taking 27 percent of the vote, with Vermont Senator Bernie Sanders nine points back at 18 percent.

-The Michigan poll also lines up with Biden’s polling lead nationally over Trump.
-As Inquisitr reported earlier this week, new polling shows that if the election were held today, Biden would win a victory of what one pollster called “landslide proportions” over Trump in a one-on-one matchup.
+The Michigan poll also lines up with Biden’s national polling lead over Trump.
+As The Inquisitr reported earlier this week, new polling shows that if the election were held today, Biden would win a victory of what one pollster called “landslide proportions” over Trump in a one-on-one matchup.

 In the Quinnipiac University poll, Biden led Trump nationwide by 13 points, 53 percent to 40 percent.